Benito Mussolini: Duce

 “War alone brings up to their highest tension all human energies and imposes the stamp of nobility upon the peoples who have the courage to make it.”

-It was a declaration greeted with wild enthusiasm by the crowds thronging below him but the response in the country as a whole was more muted.
+It was a declaration greeted with wild enthusiasm by the crowds thronging below him but the response in the country generally was more muted.
 Mussolini thought the war already won and he had earlier said that he just needed a thousand Italian dead to be able to sit at the negotiating table.
 He was in fact to get 293,000.

 The war was a disaster for Italy from the outset as Mussolini, without consulting his German ally ordered his forces to take the offensive.
 The large Italian Army in the Western Desert ordered to advance on foot and with little air support was heavily defeated by the British and had to be rescued from disaster by Rommel’s hastily formed Afrika Korps.